 Dr. Price has been with the Lang Center since 2016 and currently oversees the Engaged Humanities Studio for campus; Social Impact Summer Scholarship for students; Engaged Scholarship Teaching Grant for faculty; and works on special projects, including Swarthmore's partnership with the Pulitzer Center on Crisis Reporting.
 Price also serves as the liaison for the Lang Center's Faculty-Led Programs, and has taught courses in English, Environmental Studies, and Peace and Conflict Studies.

 Price specializes in engaged scholarship, particularly in the arts and humanities; contemporary literature and creative writing; and socially engaged practices.
 From 2017-2019, she co-directed Friends, Peace, and Sanctuary—a project that connected book artists with resettled individuals from Iraq and Syria to co-create new works of art and literature.
-From 2021-2023, she is directing Rosine 2.0, an interdisciplinary collective of artists, harm reductionists, archivists, and community members involved in today’s street economies.
+From 2021-2023, she directed Rosine 2.0, an interdisciplinary collective of artists, harm reductionists, archivists, and community members involved in today’s street economies.

 Katie L. Price & Yaroub Al-Obaidi (2022) The Art of Friendship: Solidifying Resettled Communities in Philadelphia, Peace Review, DOI: 10.1080/10402659.2022.2079947

 ENGL 079P / ARAB 009P Refuge: Resettled in Philadelphia (First Year Seminar)

 ENGL 089B / ENVS 044 Environmentally Engaged Literature: Pollutants, Fossil Fuels, and Atomic Bombs

 ENGL 78B Make It New: Modernism and International Experimentation